Contents on this page

 Users can also toggle the sound effects to their desired preferences.
 There are control knobs that let you quickly and precisely adjust the tempo, decay, reverb, and other options.
 This component is especially useful during live sessions when there is limited time between songs.

 There is no shortage of features on the Roland-17KVX.
-Individuals willing to match the price tag will get arguably the best electronic drum set for their money.
+Individuals willing to match the price tag will get arguably the value for their money.
 The mid-level kit comes with a kick drum, a snare, three toms, a hi-hat, two crashes, and a ride.

 The PDX-12 drum pads come with eight tunable mesh heads.
 These are relatively dense, which provides a calibrated response for each stroke.
 According to Roland, the new rim structure further enables the rim height that is the same as acoustic drums.